How to get the best car insurance in Montana

 SR-22 insurance in Montana

-You can file for SR-22 insurance in Montana.
+You won’t need to file for SR-22 insurance in Montana unless you have an out-of-state SR-22 and you’re moving to Montana.
 You might need this special type of coverage if you’ve been convicted of a DUI, if you’ve accumulated too many violation points on your driving record or if you were caught driving without the legal minimums for car insurance.

 What happens after an accident in Montana?